singularity-data/risingwave-docs/docs/Get-Started.md

 * A meta node
 * A compactor node

-RisingWave also relies on these third-party components:
+RisingWave also incorporates these third-party components:

 * Grafana
 * Etcd